-Frequently Asked Questions / Family Resources
+Frequently Asked Questions

-How will I get to the facility?
+How will I get to PHC?

-- Either the hospital can arrange for ambulance transport, the family can bring the patient from the hospital, or the facility bus (if available) can pick the patient up from the hospital and bring them to the facility.
+There are several transportation options available to get to Providence Health Care.
+Either the hospital can arrange for ambulance transport, the family can bring the patient from the hospital, or the facility bus (if available) can pick the patient up from the hospital and bring them to the facility.

 What should I bring with me?

-- It is best to bring 5-6 changes of clothes, well-fitting shoes, night wear, and any other personal items that you may need.
+It is best to bring 5-6 changes of clothes, well-fitting non-slip shoes, night wear, and any other personal items that you may need.
 Each room is private, so there is plenty of storage for personal belongings.
 It is not necessary to bring medication or mobility devices such as a wheelchair or walker.

 How long will I have to stay?